Weddell Polynya Watch

 polynya opened in the Weddell Sea, Antarctica.
 Since then it has

-not recurred although much smaller polynyas have been sighted on a recurring
+not recurred although much smaller polynyas have been sighted on an occasional

 In 2000, we had no noteworthy polynas in the Weddell Sea.
 There